Migrate from Server to Data Center

 Looking to migrate all your Atlassian applications to Data Center?
 We’ve got you covered:

-- Migrate to Bitbucket Data Center
+- Upgrade from Bitbucket Server to Bitbucket Data Center

 - Migrate to Crowd Data Center